mrouvier/jeffreys_loss/README.md

 ## Overview

-In this repository, we provide an implementation of JeyffreyLoss in PyTorch.
-JeffreyLoss is loss function based on Jeffreys distance.
+In this repository, we provide an implementation of JeyffreysLoss in PyTorch.
+JeffreysLoss is loss function based on Jeffreys distance.

 ## *Reference*